 Attention Real Estate Agents.
-Once the deal is done and you hand the keys to the homebuyer, it changes their life forever.
-Here is a key that may change your life.
-It’s known as the S-election.
+You provide keys to property owners on a regular basis.
+Here is a key just for you.
+It is known as the S-election.
 Use it to unlock massive tax savings by eliminating self-employment tax on your commissions.
 Additional paperwork and expenses are involved, but the tax savings are worth it.

-Real Estate Agents have two options when it comes to reporting commission income to the IRS.
-The choice you make drastically affects your tax bill.
+Real Estate Agents have two options when it comes to reporting commission income to the IRS:

-Use Schedule C which results in self-employment tax
+Use Schedule C which is included with your individual tax return.
+This results in self-employment tax.

 Agent makes the S-election

-Your 54,000 profit is hit with ordinary income tax.
+Your 54,000 profit only gets hit by ordinary income tax.

 Ordinary income tax on your profit = 8,100